Ann Morgan Guilbert: Life and career

-Guilbert was born in Minneapolis, Minnesota, the daughter of Dr. Gerald Guilbert, a physician, and his wife, Cornelia (née Morgan).
+Guilbert was born in Minneapolis, Minnesota, the daughter of Gerald Guilbert, a physician, and his wife, Cornelia (née Morgan).
 Her paternal grandfather, Lionel Guilbert, was an immigrant from England.

-She attended Solomon Juneau High School and after moving to San Francisco studied theater arts at Stanford University.
+She attended Solomon Juneau High School in Milwaukee, Wisconsin, and after moving to California, studied theater arts at Stanford University.
 She began her career as a featured performer and singer in the Billy Barnes Revues of the 1950s and 1960s.

-After The Dick Van Dyke Show, she made guest appearances in many other television shows, including Adam-12 (the premiere episode); as well as The Andy Griffith Show; Love, American Style; That Girl; I Dream of Jeannie; Dragnet; Picket Fences; Seinfeld; Curb Your Enthusiasm and Law & Order: Special Victims Unit.
+After The Dick Van Dyke Show, she made guest appearances in many other television shows, including Adam-12 (the premiere episode); as well as The Andy Griffith Show; Love, American Style; That Girl; I Dream of Jeannie; Dragnet; The Love Boat; Picket Fences; Cheers; Seinfeld; Curb Your Enthusiasm; Law & Order: Special Victims Unit, and Life in Pieces.
 From 1993 to 1999, she appeared as Yetta Rosenberg on The Nanny.
 In December 2004, she appeared in the reunion of The Nanny titled The Nanny Reunion: A Nosh to Remember with Fran Drescher and other cast members of The Nanny.

-She appeared in such feature films as A Guide for the Married Man, Viva Max!, Grumpier Old Men (as the mother of Sophia Loren's character), and Please Give, for which she received the CFA for Best Supporting Actress.